Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms

-The last years have seen dramatic progress in the control of quantum gases in optical lattices~\cite{Jaksch, Lewenstein,Bloch:RMP} using both bosonic and fermionic~\cite{Hackermueller,ETHZ:MI,schneider:MI,ETHZ:FermiS,LENS:insul,LENS:collInduced,ETHZ:transport} gases as well as Bose-Fermi mixtures~\cite{Ken:BFM,Silke:BFM,best:interaction}.
-It has become possible to simulate models of strongly interacting quantum particles for which the Hubbard model~\cite{Hubbard} is probably the most important example.
+Using both bosonic and fermionic~\cite{Hackermueller,ETHZ:MI,schneider:MI} atoms, it has become possible to simulate models of strongly interacting quantum particles, for which the Hubbard model~\cite{Hubbard} is probably the most important example.
 A major advantage of these systems compared to real solids is the possibility to change all relevant parameters in real-time by e.g.\ varying laser intensities or magnetic fields.
-This has led to several studies of dynamical properties of both bosonic~\cite{Lignier:dynCont,Dahan:BlochOsc,porto:osc,gustavsson:BlochOsc,fattori:BlochOsc} and fermionic quantum gases~\cite{LENS:insul,LENS:collInduced,ETHZ:transport}.

-Fermionic atoms have been used to study the equilibrium phases of both the attractive~\cite{Hackermueller} and repulsive Hubbard model~\cite{ETHZ:MI,schneider:MI,ETHZ:FermiS} as well as dynamic properties of trapped systems~\cite{LENS:insul,LENS:collInduced,ETHZ:transport}.
-One open, fundamental question in these experiments concerns the timescales needed to adiabatically load into the lattice~\cite{Tatjana,Julia,Chin} or to achieve equilibrium in the lattice~\cite{eth:doublondecay,Chin}.
-Up to now, all of these experiments were performed in the presence of additional potentials.
+While first studies of dynamical properties of both bosonic and fermionic quantum gases~\cite{LENS:insul,LENS:collInduced,ETHZ:transport} have already been performed, a remaining key challenge, however, has been the presence of additional potentials: These will lead to confining forces or, in the absence of interactions, to Bloch oscillations~\cite{Lignier:dynCont,Dahan:BlochOsc,porto:osc,gustavsson:BlochOsc,fattori:BlochOsc} that dominate transport.

-In this work, it was possible to eliminate all external potentials in a two-dimensional (2D) system by compensating the anticonfining potential of a blue-detuned optical lattice~\cite{schneider:MI} and to study out-of-equilibrium dynamics and transport properties in a homogeneous Hubbard model.

-To this end, an initially confined atomic cloud was allowed to expand freely within a homogeneous optical lattice (Fig.\ \ref{fig:intro}a) for various interactions.
-Monitoring the in-situ density distribution during the expansion allowed for several surprising experimental observations: Even small interactions (i) lead to a drastic reduction of the expansion velocity of the atomic cloud and (ii) change the shape of the expanding cloud.
-Despite the strong effects of the interactions, (iii) we never observe a $\sqrt{t}$ dependence of the cloud size, which is expected for simple diffusive behaviour. (iv) For strong interactions the core width (see below) of the atomic cloud shrinks instead of expanding.
-And, finally, (v) we find that only the magnitude but not the sign of the interaction matters: the dynamics is identical for repulsive and attractive interactions $U$.
+In this work, it was possible to study out-of-equilibrium dynamics and transport in a homogeneous Hubbard model by allowing an initially confined atomic cloud with variable interactions to expand freely within a homogeneous optical lattice (Fig.\ \ref{fig:intro}) without further potentials.
+Monitoring the in-situ density distribution during the expansion led to several surprising observations: Already small interactions cause a drastic reduction of mass transport within the expanding atomic cloud and change its shape.
+For strong interactions the core of the atomic cloud does not expand, but shrinks.
+And, surprisingly, we find that only the magnitude but not the sign of the interaction matters: the observed dynamics is identical for repulsive and attractive interactions despite a large difference in total energy.